SEEKCommons/seekcommons-org-website/in-person-convenings.md

 title: Annual SEEKCommons Network Convenings
 show_tile: false
 ---
-## 2nd SEEKCommons Network Convening (2024)
+## SEEKCommons Network Convening (2024)

-_Welcome to the Annual Socio-Environmental Knowledge Commons Research Network Convening!_
+_Welcome to the 2nd Annual SEEKCommons Research Network Convening!_

-The SEEKCommons project is working to bridge the long-standing divides between environmental scientists, activists, FOSS technologists, and science and technology (STS) researchers to address and redress pressing social, technical, and environmental problems.
-For our second year of network-building activities, we will explore the __sustainability of Open Technologies and Open Science practices__.
+The SEEKCommons Network is bridging long-standing divides between environmental scientists, activists, FOSS technologists, and science and technology (STS) researchers by addressing common social, technical, and environmental problems.
+For our second year of network-building efforts, we will focus on the issue of __sustainability of Open Technologies and Open Science practices__.

-The plan is to discuss the challenges and promises of the work we are doing on socio-technical and environmental problems and decide on how to allocate our resources for advancing collaborative research on the socio-environmental commons for 2025.
+The plan is to discuss the challenges and promises of the work we are doing on the topic and decide on how to allocate resources for collaborative research in 2025.

 ### Convening Hotel

 **Hotel Shattuck Plaza Berkeley, 2086 Allston Way, Berkeley, CA 94704.**

-Reach out to Jessica Reyes for info about travel bookings and reimbursements.

 ### Convening Venue

 **UC Berkeley MaCSS, 2nd floor, 2121 Allston Way, Berkeley CA 94720.**

-Ciera and LF have key access to the building, reach to them if you cannot get in.

 ### Schedule